zksig/docs/docs/agreement-creation/agreement-processing.md

 - create a unique identifier for an agreement
 - have the ability to prove a detail about an agreement (e.g. its title) without divulging additional information

-To accomplish this basic details about an agreement are inserted into an SMT:
+To accomplish this, basic details about an agreement are inserted into an SMT:

 - title
 - PDF IPFS CID for the agreement PDF